morbanic/simpleCMSbackend/README.md

 #To:
-##Print input form of table for entity. (usually used in admin/index.php to print form to insert new data)
+##Print input form of entity.
+(INSERT) (usually used in admin/index.php to print form to insert new data)
 ```
 $entity = new Text($pdo);
 $entity->setInsertTable(‘table_name’);